 Cassen also saw teaching as an area where improvement was needed.
 Indeed, he indicated that more attention needed to be paid to improving teaching than reforming schools.
 For instance, Cassen argued that initial teacher training needed to be improved, with more focus on including research findings in the classroom and less on school experience.
 In this area, I think a careful balance needs to struck between teaching experience and theoretical expertise.
 In addition, Cassen argued that Teach First ought to be expanded and CPD programmes need to be updated.
 However, on the subject of entry into teaching, Cassen was unsure whether the profession needed to be easier to enter but with longer probation periods, or harder to enter but with shorter probation periods.
 Indeed, Cassen was particularly unenthusiastic towards letting unqualified teachers teach in the classroom, which , in my opinion, seems bizarre given that many of the best university lecturers have no formal teaching qualifications and that headteachers have rather strong incentives to hire the best teachers.
 In addition, the requirement of a qualification may act as a significant barrier to entry, perhaps deterring top candidates.
 However, Cassen was strong on the need to assess teachers, with more focus on classroom observation and student feedback, as well as a better measure of teacher value added.
 Professor Cassen expressed his tentative support for performance related pay, although acknowledged that its measurement was far from perfect and research on its effectiveness was limited.
-Conversely, he was much more support of higher pay for teachers, (particularly in maths and science, as well as those teaching in disadvantaged areas) and more rigorous qualifications.
+Conversely, he favoured more support of higher pay for teachers (particularly in maths and science, as well as those teaching in disadvantaged areas) and more rigorous qualifications.
 I feel that this more incentive based approach could be more effective although I am sceptical , like Cassen, about the accuracy of performance measures.
 In addition, unions seem hostile to such a scheme, so it may not materialise, although I’m sure Michael Gove will try his best.
 Finally, Cassen called for the abolition of the league tables – often criticised for the perverse incentives they create, causing teachers to focus on ‘jumping through’ the 5A* to C hoop, instead of quality teaching – commenting ‘why do you set up a system that makes so many of the population feel bad?’ as well describing their unintended consequences.
 Here, I feel Cassen is correct to call for the abolition, or at least revision of league tables, having witnessed the adverse incentives they create.
 However, I strongly disagree that the education system should make everyone feel good.
 There’s no doubt individuals should be given an opportunity to feel good about their education, by enjoying their studies and working hard, but I believe that if you wish to preserve the value and integrity of qualifications, then inevitably some students will fail and thus be unhappy.
 Patting every student on the back and telling them they are excellent is no way to educate students or incentivise serious study.